andrewsalveson/CaptainHook/README.md

 ### installation

 run `./caphook.sh install` in git repository root.
 The installation script creates or adds to the `.git/hooks/pre-push` script file, and creates and populates the `.git/caphook` folder.

+### enable/disable

+Turn Captain Hook on or off with the commands `./caphook.sh on` and `./caphook.sh off`

 ### removal

-remove Captain Hook with the command `./caphook.sh remove`
+remove Captain Hook with the command `./caphook.sh remove` - this will delete ALL mappings.

 ### handlers

 Once installed, add a file extension handler to your git hook with the `add` command:

-`$ caphook.sh add [extension] [http://domain.com:port/route]`
+`$ caphook.sh add [extension] [http://domain.com:port/route|/path/to/script]`

 Remove a handler using the `rem` command: